2025 Was a Turning Point for AI: Insights, Strategy and Education for Businesses

 When You Can Get Started

-• Registration is open now for 2026 AI education cohorts
+Registration is open now for 2026 AI education cohorts.

-• Workshops begin in later this month
+Workshops begin later this month.

-• AI strategy engagements for early 2026 are already filling
+AI strategy engagements for early 2026 are already filling.

 Note: Organizations that join early will have access to pilot pricing and flexible scheduling options.

-Prepare Your Team for AI With Confidence
+Prepare Your Team With Confidence

 Whether you’re looking to build confidence with AI or define a clear strategy for your organization, Odyssey AI Academy is here to help you take the next step.